christabella/doom-emacs-config/README.md

 Comment out the `evil` Doom module in `init.el` (after entering the Vi insert mode), `M-x doom-reload`, and restart Emacs.

 ## Note-taking
 ### Zotero library sync with Dropbox bib file
+Install [Better Bibtex](https://retorque.re/zotero-better-bibtex/) and under Zotero Preferences (`Cmd-,`), set "Citation key format" to `[auth:lower][year]_[Title:skipwords:select=1,3:lower:condense=_]`

-See the Zotero section of https://rgoswami.me/posts/org-note-workflow/#zotero, and use http://zotfile.com/ to rename files to %b better biblatex citation key.
+Next, use http://zotfile.com/ to rename files to %b better biblatex citation key.

+See the Zotero section of https://rgoswami.me/posts/org-note-workflow/#zotero for more details.

 # Most-used keybindings
 `C-a`, `C-e` are all "smart" in Doom, behaving how you would expect w.r.t. indents, comments etc.